tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Record Payload Protection {#mac}

 This specification changes the MAC calculation defined in Section 4.1.2 of RFC 6347.

+## AEAD Ciphers

-At the time of writing ciphers using authenticated encryption with additional data (AEAD) were state-of-the-art.
-Hence, this specification updates only the additional data calculation defined in Section 6.2.3.3 of {{RFC5246}}, which is re-used by Section 4.1.2.1 of {{RFC6347}}.
+This  specification updates the additional data calculation defined in Section 6.2.3.3 of {{RFC5246}}, which is re-used by Section 4.1.2.1 of {{RFC6347}}.